Hochschild-Kostant-Rosenberg isomorphism for derived Deligne-Mumford stacks: Orbifold inertia for derived Deligne-Mumford stacks

 For an underived Deligne-Mumford stack $X$, it is customary to define the inertia stack of $X$ as

 where the fiber product is taken in the category $\St_k$ of underived stacks.
 It can equivalently be realized as the (underived) mapping stack from the constant stack associated to $S^1 \in \Spc$:

-The very same constructions operated in $\dSt_k$ yields the derived loop stack $\loopstack X$:
+The very same constructions performed in $\dSt_k$ yields the free loop space $\loopstack X$:

+where the fiber product is taken in the category of derived stacks.
 To generalize the HKR theorem, one needs to introduce a meaningful construction of the inertia stack.

-\subsection{Derived orbifold inertia}
+\subsection{(Derived) orbifold inertia}

-Our definition is motivated by the work of Abramovich--Graber--Vistoli \cite{Abramovich_Orbifold_quantum_product}.
+Our definition is motivated by the work of Abramovich--Graber--Vistoli \cite{Abramovich_Orbifold_quantum_product} and has been suggested to us by Charanya Ravi, to whom we are very grateful.
 For every integer $r > 0$, let $\mathsf C_r$ be the cyclic group of order $r$, seen as a constant group scheme over $\Spec(k)$.
 When $r$ divides $ r'$, there is a canonical group homomorphism $\mathsf C_{r'} \twoheadrightarrow \mathsf C_r$, and we set

 Passing to the classifying stack, we also set

 Notice that the canonical homomorphisms $\Z \twoheadrightarrow\mathsf C_r$ induce at the level of classifying stacks the map

 and all these maps assemble into a morphism